malingahasantha/Python/README.md

 ### 13. list data types
 uses of list data type and return values in a list using index. uses of methods to add and remove values to list. append(), extend(), insert(), pop(), remove(), clear()

+### 14. tuple data type
+uses of tuple data type and change list in to tuple. only different in tuple from list is tuple is a immutable data type. we cannot change tuple in runtime.